 One of the more gruesome features of the planet’s social landscape is the Blood Harvest.
 Various cities (most notably Larrane, Acheon and Rothitaka) pay for the prvilege of publicly executing criminals.
 These public executions draw large crowds and provide much economic activity for the city it is held in.

 In Acheon, gladitorial combat is done once per year with condemned prisoners fighting to the death in the Slaughter Bowl, involving some 500 prisoners in 5 days.
 This practice is almost 500 years old and is heavily backed by the guilds despite many large protests.
 The Sectus retains the right to save 50 of the condemned.

 Criticus sits within a nexus of Jump roads making it a major commercial hub.
 Maritime resources and other wildlife are plentiful in the great game reserves in the south and large plankton farms harvest the oceans wealth.
-In addition, great mineral resources, technological sophistication, and many Shoqëri Guilds high-tech vehicle and munitions factories makes this one of the most progressive worlds in the Star Empire.
+In addition, great mineral resources, technological sophistication, and many Shoqëri Guilds high-tech vehicle and munitions factories makes this one of the most progressive worlds in the Galactic Imperium, The.
 Hence, Criticus is a cosmopolitan center and the capital of Acheon is known by many names, including, Den of Plots, Mother of Veils, and City of Schemes, and it is said that more intrigues hatch here than in the rest of the Imperium combined.